-- The organisation may not have sufficient influence to be able to require a prohibition of corruption to be included, for example, in contracts with major customers or clients, or where the organisation is buying components from a major supplier on the supplier’s standard terms.
+- In some cases, the organisation may not have sufficient influence over a business associate to be able to require a prohibition of corruption to be included in the contract with that business associate.
+For example, in contracts with major customers or clients, or where the organisation is buying components from a major supplier on the supplier’s standard terms.
+In such cases, it would not be reasonable for the organisation to insist on the prohibition being included in the contract.
 In these cases, the absence of such prohibition does not mean that the contract should not go ahead, but the absence of such prohibition should be regarded as a negative factor in the relevant risk assessment.
 In these cases, therefore, in undertaking the risk assessment, the organisation should consider, taking into account all relevant factors, including the lack of a corruption prohibition in the contract, whether the risk of corruption in relation to the transaction is sufficiently low for it to be a reasonable business decision to continue.
 In some cases, the lack of a corruption prohibition may be a major concern (e.g. if the business associate is refusing to agree to insert a corruption prohibition in relation to a high corruption risk transaction).
 In other cases, it may be regarded as a minor concern.
-For example, a particular type of business associate may be deemed by the organisation’s corruption risk assessment to be in the medium risk category because the transaction is of high value, but a risk assessment of the particular transaction may show that the transaction is taking place in a low risk location, and poses a low risk to the organisation, with the result that the lack of a corruption prohibition in the contract is likely to have minimal impact and it would be a reasonable decision to continue with the contract
+For example, a particular type of business associate may be deemed by the organisation’s corruption risk assessment to be in the medium risk category because the transaction is of high value, but a risk assessment of the particular transaction may show that the transaction is taking place in a low risk location, and poses a low risk to the organisation, with the result that the lack of a corruption prohibition in the contract is likely to have minimal impact and it would be a reasonable decision to continue with the contract.

 What anti-corruption commitments can be included in the contract?

 Simple anti-corruption prohibition